JonasKrau/Python3-NmapScanner/README.md

 ## Installation

-Ensure you have Nmap installed on your system.
+Ensure Nmap is installed on your system.
 Then, install the python-nmap library using pip:

 pip install python-nmap